top of page

 • “I don’t store enough data to be a target.”

-Many assume their business insurance cover already includes cyber protection, but it usually doesn’t.
+However, 40–60% of cyberattacks target small businesses.
+This statistic reveals a harsh reality.
+Many assume their business insurance covers cyber protection, but it usually does not.

-Around 40–60% of cyberattacks target small businesses, mainly because they usually have weaker systems, low security budgets, and minimal IT support.
+Around 40–60% of cyberattacks target small businesses.
+This is primarily because these businesses often have weaker systems, lower security budgets, and minimal IT support.
+Hackers typically target the easiest victims, not necessarily the largest.

 What Cyber Insurance Actually Protects You From